-Unfortunately, managed internet services aren’t all that common in the UK.
+Unfortunately, managed internet access services aren’t all that common in the UK.
 This is disappointing because of the many advantages it can bring to businesses – particularly smaller businesses with limited resources.
-However, the good news is that many leased line services in the UK are fully managed, and this is considered to be one of the greatest benefits of opting for a leased line for your business.
+However, the good news is that all high speed leased line services in the UK are fully managed, and this is considered to be one of the greatest benefits of opting for a leased line for your business.

 What are the Advantages of Managed Internet?